deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 50 (grpc mutual TLS)

+- Yay, day 50 successfully.
+Started with gRPC basics on day 1, ~50 days ago.
+- read about configuring client and server with mutual TLS
+- configured a server with mutual TLS
+- will add a client with mutual TLS tomorrow

 ### Day 49 (go runtime package, filepath)

 - fixed the ssl cert path import issue. defined sslcerts as a separate package